rovingpen/path-of-the-kings/chapter-14.md

 No, no, no. He had to stay calm and think this through before going off the deep end.
 He had to go back home, get some proper sleep and then try to remember all he could about the previous night.
 If necessary he would visit a therapist, a hypnotist or whatever and have this mess sorted out.

 Starting the engine he sped down the road without bothering to look back in the rear mirror.
-If he did he might have seen his prime suspect leaving his house accompanied by a woman with strangely pointed ears....
+If he did he might have seen his prime suspect leaving his house accompanied by a woman with strangely pointed ears...

 ------------------------------------------------------------------------